Minime998/obsidian-vault/uni-notes/CP213-OOP/final-notes.md

 ### Lesson 6:

 An *array* is a data structure used to process a collection of data that is all of the **same type**.
 It behaves like a numbered list of variables with a uniform naming system.
 It has a part that  **does not change**: the name, and a part that **does change**: an integer in square bracket.

-**Arrays** possess two feature
+**Arrays** possess two features: all of its **elements are of the same type**